kl2400090295/kl2400090295/README.md

 ##  Fun

 -  I've successfully implemented Shor's algorithm on a 15-qubit quantum computer
--  Built an autonomous robot that can navigate using quantum-inspired algorithms
+-  Built an autonomous robot that can navigate using inspired algorithms
--  Discovered a novel approach to quantum-resistant encryption in IoT devices
+-  Discovered a novel approach to resistant encryption in IoT devices
--  Contributed to open-source quantum computing frameworks used by 1000+ researchers
 -  Currently working on quantum error correction codes that could enable fault-tolerant quantum computing

 ---